All Episodes

 This, in fact, is a woman who messed up everything she touched.

-From I mean, hires Craig Livingstone, 500 FBI files, the Paula Jones case, she was the advisor on that.
+From, I mean, hires Craig Livingstone, 500 FBI files, the Paula Jones gave.

-We can say the same thing about Obama, but I mean this is not about him right now.
+We can say the same thing about Obama, but I mean, this is not about him right now.

-But no, um, and still may not.
+But no, and still may not.

-Because this is not the Clintons we've come to know and expect.
+I'm sure you among them are puzzled as well, because this is not the Clintons we've come to know and expect.

-We don't expect to see Bill Clinton standing on a back porch in little towns like Whiteville, North Carolina talking to 20 people.
+We don't expect to see Bill Clinton standing on a back porch in little towns like Whiteville, North Carolina, talking to 20 people.

 We don't expect to see all these defections.